 However my holiday with Brevet to ride the Maratona certainly tops them all!

 The trip started with a very long flight from Melbourne Australia arriving late on Tuesday night.
 I was transferred from Venice Marco Polo with the Brevet Team on Wednesday morning.
-I was still pretty jet-lagged.
+I was still pretty jet-lagged. [quote]When we arrived in Corvara it was just like a dream!
+The Dolomites were truly amazing – so beautiful and in a different way to either the Alps or Pyrenees.[/quote]

 The plan was to get a ride in that day, climbing the Passo Gardena from the side we would be descending in the race.
 I always get a little nervous before the first ride of a tour with the fear that I will be left far behind and have everyone waiting for me.
 I am also always a little afraid to get back to riding in groups – I struggle to keep up with bunches where I live hence do most of my rides by myself.